jacobwicks/jacobwicks.github.io/_posts/2020-06-19-rendering-markdown-and-resizing-images-with-react-markdown.md

 </div>

 <div class='lineComment' id='{block: exampleMarkdown, line: 4}'>
-The getInput is an async function.
+`getInput` is an async function.
 We use the await command to wait for [asynchronous operations](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous) to complete before using their results for the next step.
 </div>

 <div class='lineComment' id='{block: exampleMarkdown, line: 6 }'>